xaslilac/weave/readme.md

 through a server-side DOM tree for error pages, etc., basic caching ground work.

 ### Upcoming
-## Console/file logging - v0.2 (Sun Screen)
+## Logging and testing - v0.2 (Sun Screen)
-Build a robust error and warning backend system with the ability to log to files
+Build a robust error and warning backend system with the ability to log to files.
+Implement a full (or at least mostly full) test suite.

 ### Remote debugging / Admin panel - v0.3 (Gooey)
 Add the ability to have an online debug console/admin panel that you would